decio88/top-todo/README.md

-# template-webpack
-Boilerplate for web development with JS
-- webpack: css and asset loader, watch mode
-- ESLint and Prettier

-run npm install after cloning
+# Todo List project from TOP

+Created from custom webpack template with ESLint Airbnb ruleset